This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Kasey Dobbins

-In this episode of Read the Room, Erin Haskell sits down with Kasey Dobbins — designer, contractor, and founder of Foxwood Design.From the humble beginnings of flipping houses with her dad to running a full-scale design-build business.
-They go deep into the realities of managing client expectations, the awkward conversations, the boundary-setting, the pressure to deliver magic on a budget — and why getting clear upfront is everything.
-It’s a raw, honest look at the emotional labor behind design, and what itreallytakes to build spaces (and relationships) that last.
+In this episode of Read the Room, Erin Haskell sits down with Kasey Dobbins — designer, contractor, and founder of Foxwood Design.
+From flipping houses with her dad to running a full-scale design-build empire, Kasey's journey is anything but ordinary.
+They go deep into the brutal realities of managing client expectations, navigating the awkward money conversations, setting boundaries that actually stick, and the impossible pressure to deliver magic on a shoestring budget.
+Kasey gets brutally honest about why getting crystal clear upfront is the difference between success and disaster.
+It's a raw, unfiltered look at the emotional labor behind design, and what it really takes to build spaces (and client relationships) that don't just survive — they thrive.

 Episode 2